Samuel Prescott: The Midnight Ride

 Proceeding along the road to Concord, the three riders warned residents of several houses in Lincoln, Massachusetts, by knocking on doors.
 It was in Lincoln, not far from the Concord town line, that a British mounted patrol intercepted the three riders.
 The British soldiers were part of a larger scouting party sent out from Boston the previous evening to stop any provincial alarm riders or couriers.
 The soldiers captured Revere but both Prescott and Dawes escaped.
 Dawes was thrown from his horse and went back to Lexington.
 Prescott, according to Revere's account, took off on horseback towards a stone wall, jumped his horse over it, and disappeared into dense woods.
 After riding through woods and swamp, Prescott emerged at the Hartwell Tavern.
 He alerted the Hartwell family who, in turn, raced off to warn others.
 Word soon reached Capt.
 William Smith, commander of the Lincoln minutemen, who ordered the town bell rung as a signal for his company to muster.

 On his way to Concord, Prescott alerted other houses in Lincoln and soon additional riders rode off to alert other towns.
 When Prescott arrived in Concord, he gave word to the sentry there and the Concord First Parish Church bell was rung to alert the town.
 Thus Prescott completed the second objective given to Revere and Dawes.
 In Concord, Prescott bid his brother Abel to ride to Sudbury to alert companies there while, according to tradition, Samuel rode to Acton and Stow to carry the alarm there.
-His brother Abel, that same day was fired on by British soldiers as he was returning from the neighboring town, whither he had been to apprise the people of the approach of the "regulars" (so called), and slightly wounded in the side, but succeeded in making his escape by secreting himself in the house of a Mrs. Heywood.
+Abel was fired on by a British regular who spotted him as he was returning from Acton and Stow; he was slightly wounded in the side, but succeeded in making his escape by secreting himself in the house of a Mrs. Heywood.
 Due to Prescott's efforts that night, the minuteman and militia companies in numerous towns were alerted, mustered, and marched to Concord in time to engage the British Army at the Old North Bridge and other locations along the road to Boston.

 Later career

 Details relating to Prescott's life after the ride are scant and inconclusive.
 According to historian D. Michael Ryan, a record of a "Dr. Sall Prescott" serving as a surgeon at Fort Ticonderoga in 1776 has led many historians to conclude that Prescott served the Continental Army in a medical capacity.
-A Revolutionary War veteran from Ashburnham, Massachusetts recorded in his memoir that he had been imprisoned by the British in a prison in Halifax, Nova Scotia with a Dr. Prescott.
+A Revolutionary War veteran from Ashburnham, Massachusetts, recorded in his memoir that he had been imprisoned by the British in a prison in Halifax, Nova Scotia, with a Dr. Prescott.
 According to this account, Prescott died in prison in 1777.
 Although corroborating evidence that this was Dr. Samuel Prescott of Concord is lacking, these details are most often accepted as fact.